0x264A/WpfStaticDLLInjection/README.md

 # WpfStaticDLLInjection
-Inject DLL by adding new section to exe files
+Inject DLL by adding new section and modifying IIDs